FACT-Finder-Web-Components/feature-lab/specs/ff-asn-selected-filter-cloud/ff-asn-selected-filter-cloud.md

 | order     | optional | String | _fact-finder_  | fact-finder | `order`
 |           |          |        | alphabetical   |             |
 |           |          |        | user-selection |             |

+Changing this value causes the `ff-filter-cloud` to update.
+It will not issue a request to FACT-Finder.

+_Setting a value other than listed in the Options column causes an error._

 #### Options